Languages

 Academia

-In my role as full-stack developer and administrator in the ALEW project (Altlitauisches etymologisches Wörterbuch) at Humboldt-Universität, I oversee the development and maintenance of our etymological database and web application.
-Simultaneously, at Freie Universität Berlin’s ZODIAC project, I get paid to read ancient astrological texts and harvest technical terminology from them.
+At Freie Universität Berlin’s ZODIAC project, I get paid to read ancient astrological texts and harvest technical terminology from them.

 Research interests

-My interests include but are not limited to: computational analysis of metrical texts, traditions of recitation (Vedic, Greek epic, Qur’anic), premodern etymologies, phonology of ancient languages, constructed languages.
+My interests include but are not limited to: computational analysis of metrical texts, phonology of ancient languages, traditions of recitation (Vedic, Greek epic, Qur’anic), premodern etymologies, constructed languages.

-For these I have worked with Latin, Ancient Greek, Sanskrit, Lithuanian, Arabic, and Coptic material, as well as Python and Haskell for data analysis, NLP, and machine learning.
+For these I have worked with Latin, Ancient Greek, Sanskrit, Tocharian, Lithuanian, Arabic, and Coptic material, as well as Python and Haskell for data analysis, NLP, and machine learning.

 In the final semester of my Bachelor’s at Humboldt-Universität, I collaborated with my institute to initiate an event that has now become a recurring highlight: The Leseabend der toten Sprachen (LetoS).
 LetoS offers a unique chance for language enthusiasts to chant, read and recite prayer, prose and poetry in dead languages close to their hearts.
 While its origins trace back to Universität Marburg, Berlin has embraced it with open arms.
-See my article for more info.
+See my articles for more info.

 Publications

-Meinhardt, K. (2023).
-Der Hexameter der Metai von Kristijonas Donelaitis: Chancen und Grenzen einer automatischen Untersuchung.
-Baltistica, 58(2), 225–251. https://doi.org/10.15388/baltistica.58.2.2523
+K. Meinhardt, Der Hexameter der Metai von Kristijonas Donelaitis: Chancen und Grenzen einer automatischen Untersuchung,” Baltistica, vol. 58, no. 2, pp. 225–251, 2023, doi: 10.15388/baltistica.58.2.2523

 Projects and articles